-Christmas Traditions of 1900 will be the theme throughout Dakota City Heritage Village.
+Christmas Traditions of the Nationalities of the early 1900s will be the theme throughout Dakota City Heritage Village.
 The horse-drawn trolley* will transport you through the village streets as you explore the traditions of Christmas 1900’s style.
 Join in the caroling, warm yourself by an inviting wood-burning stove, and delight in the demonstrations of woodworking and holiday cooking as our villagers prepare for Christmas.

 As a special treat, a presentation of A Christmas Carol will be featured in Ahlberg Hall by Children’s Castle Theater.
-Don’t forget to visit St. Nicholas!
+Don’t forget to visit St. Nicholas at the depot!

-* Please note that the Dakota City Trolley will be pulled by a team of horses from 2:00 – 6:00 pm daily weather permitting.
-The trolley will be pulled by a tractor at other times.
+* Please note that the Dakota City Trolley will be pulled by a team of horses daily from 2:00pm until closing, weather permitting.

 Our buildings will be illuminated inside and out throughout our village.
 You are welcome to drive through the Village any evening during the month of December to enjoy this holiday tradition.